 Additionally, anti-glare coatings improve the look of your lenses, too, making them appear nearly invisible within your frame.

 Generically referred to as photochromic lenses, Transitions® lenses offer patients the benefit of clear lenses indoors, and they automatically darken their tint outdoors to keep eyes comfortable and protected.
 Powered primarily by UV exposure, Transitions® lenses adapt seamlessly to any light to provide always-on protection.
 They block 100% of UV light and reduce exposure to harmful blue light indoors and out.
-With a variety of lifestyle products available in seven stylish colors, Transitions® lenses are ideal for patients who want to add colorful flare to the lenses, those with light sensitivity, and those who want to avoid the hassle of swapping glasses and sunglasses while on the go.
+With a variety of lifestyle products available in seven stylish colors, Transitions® lenses are ideal for patients who want to add colorful flair to the lenses, those with light sensitivity, and those who want to avoid the hassle of swapping glasses and sunglasses while on the go.
+Additionally, now you can try Transitions lenses for 90 days, risk-free exclusively at Dr. Tavel.
+Click here to learn more about our satisfaction guarantee.

 When it comes to sunglasses, our polarized lenses offer maximum protection from the sun’s harmful rays.
 Purifier® Polarized lenses make objects appear sharper and clearer by not only eliminating glare and protecting your eyes from harmful UV rays, but also because they enhance colors and accentuate contrast and acuity.